Enable YAML schema in IDE

 update_strategy:

-- type: with_dependency # Update table when it's older than its dependency or the dependency will update as well during this run
+- type: with_dependency # Update table when its last successful run is older than its dependency's last successful run, or the dependency will update as well during this run.

 # List of tables that are not referenced in the query, but should be considered as a dependency when scheduling, optional, defaults to empty